FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

 \end{remark}

-The process for determining the minimum adversary state cost $G^{1*}_{k}$ is analogous to that of $N^{*}_k$ and involves utilizing a bisection method.
-To simultaneously compute both $G^{1}_{k}$ and $N^{*}_{k}$ requires a dual bisection approach, with an outer bisection loop for $N_{k}^{*}$ and an inner bisection loop for $G_{k}^{1*}$.This iterative procedure continues until we reach the time instant $k=0$, and both bisections have converged.
+The procedure for determining the minimum state cost $G^{1*}_{k}$ is analogous to that used for $N^{*}_k$ and involves employing a bisection method.
+Simultaneously computing both $G^{1*}_{k}$ and $N^{*}_{k}$ requires a dual bisection approach, with an outer loop iterating for $N_{k}^{*}$ and an inner loop iterating for $G_{k}^{1*}$.
+This iterative process is repeated until time instant $k = 0$ is reached and convergence is achieved for both bisection methods.

+\textbf{Computational Costs:} The computation of the control policy pair simplifies to $\mathcal{O}(L)$.
+The computation of the saddle-point value parameters of each \texttt{FlipDyn} state incurs a cost of $\mathcal{O}(1)$ per time instant.
+Consequently, over a finite horizon $L$, the total computational cost is $\mathcal{O}(L)$.
 Next, we illustrate the results of Corollary~\ref{cor:NE_Val_1D_FDC} through a numerical example.